-We are thrilled to announce that Jade Doskow, after three years of photographic exploration, has been named the Photographer-in-Residence of Freshkills Park in New York City.
+We are thrilled to announce that Jade Doskow, after four years of photographic exploration, has been named the Photographer-in-Residence of Freshkills Park in New York City as of 2021.
 It has been inspiring to watch Jade immerse herself in the site and to see her translate, through large-format photographs, the complexities and paradoxical nature of this radical, highly engineered landscape.
 Through her work, she is documenting one of New York City’s greatest and most forward-looking infrastructure projects.
 It is our collective hope that these images will inspire communities globally to assess their own damaged landscapes, and to consider ways to reduce their waste and restore ecological habitats that, while perhaps different from the original, nonetheless create new verdant landscapes supporting diverse flora and fauna.

 Architectural and landscape photographer Jade Doskow is known for her rigorously composed and eerily poetic images that examine the intersection of people, nature, and time.

 Prior to working within the landscape of Freshkills, Doskow was known for several large bodies of work: Lost Utopias, photographs of the architecture and landscapes from past world’s fairs, Red Hook, a 13-year record of her time living in this unusual Brooklyn neighborhood as seen through its vernacular architecture and cityscape, and Architecture of Activism, interiors of the punk-activist-art-community center ABC No Rio in New York’s Lower East Side.
 Throughout her work, a consistent questioning in regard to a utopian/ dystopian clashing within the built environment is brought to the fore.